TRIQS/cthyb/doc/reference/measurements.rst

 Impurity density matrix
 -----------------------

 The impurity density matrix (a.k.a. reduced density matrix) is the full density matrix of the system with the bath degrees of freedom traced out.

 .. math::

     \hat\rho_\mathrm{imp} = \mathrm{Tr}_\mathrm{bath}[e^{-\beta\hat H}/Z].

-One can use this object to estimate average values of the static (:math:`\tau`-independent) impurity observables,
+One can use this object to :ref:`estimate average values <static>` of the static (:math:`\tau`-independent) impurity observables,

 .. math::